Trump says the U.S. will 'take over' Gaza and relocate its people. What does it mean?

 Some Gazans left homeless would leave.
 Others refuse on principle.

 Some have returned to Gaza's south, where humanitarian aid and services are more plentiful.
-But many are remaining amongst the debris in tents or in what's left of homes.
+But many are remaining among the debris in tents or in what's left of homes.

 Bassam Muhammad Abdulraouf, 29, says he has no plans to leave Gaza.